 Internal hemorrhoids that fall out of the anus or bleed too much may need hemorrhoid banding to remove them.
-At Advanced Gastroenterology & Liver Institute in Anaheim, Santa Ana, and Huntington Beach, California, Tahmina Haq, MD, performs hemorrhoid banding to treat these bothersome hemorrhoids.
+At Advanced Gastroenterology & Liver Institute in Anaheim, Santa Ana, Fullerton, and Huntington Beach, California, Tahmina Haq, MD, performs hemorrhoid banding to treat these bothersome hemorrhoids.
 The gastroenterologist is known for her patient-centered care and clinical expertise.
 Call today or schedule an appointment online to learn more about hemorrhoid banding.

 Hemorrhoids are swollen veins found in the anus (external hemorrhoids) or lower rectum (internal hemorrhoids).
 They’re very common, and researchers aren’t certain of the exact cause.
 However, they theorize that hemorrhoids develop when there’s too much pressure on the veins.